hamster/bee-merry/README.md

 ![Sticker](images/IMG_20181218_230118.jpg)

 And that's it, you're done!
 Install the batteries and turn it on to make sure it's working, and then go hang it up!

+If some or all of the LEDs stay red instead of color cycling, make sure the batteries are installed right, that the battery box leads are on the right pads, and that the LEDs themselves are soldered on correctly.
+A reverse-polarity LED will not color cycle, but it doesn't hurt it otherwise.

 ![Done](images/IMG_20181218_230136.jpg)
 ![Done back](images/IMG_20181218_230143.jpg)